Short note on Risk Assessment and Risk Mitigation

-Software Risk is actually a problem that may or may not occurs that shows uncertainty of risks but if occur, unwanted losses or threatening or consequences will occur.
-It is generally caused due to lack or incomplete information, control, or time.
-Risk Assessment and Risk Mitigation is a process in which identifying, assessing, and mitigation of risk take place to scope, schedule, cost, and quality on the project.
+Software Risk is actually a problem that may or may not occurs that shows the uncertainty of risks but if occur, unwanted losses or threatening or consequences will occur.
+It is generally caused due to a lack of incomplete information, control, or time.
+Risk Assessment and Risk Mitigation is a process in which identifying, assessing, and mitigating risk takes place to scope, schedule, cost, and quality of the project.

 These questions are shown below:

-- Will project get proper support from customer manager?
+- Will the project get proper support from the customer manager?

 - Are end-users committed to software that has been produced?

-- Is there a clear understanding of requirements?
+- Is there a clear understanding of the requirements?

-- Is there an active involvement of customer in requirement definition?
+- Is there an active involvement of customers in the requirement definition?

-- Is that expectations set for product are realistic?
+- Are the expectations set for the product are realistic?

 - Is project scope stable?

-- Are there team members with required skills?
+- Are there team members with the required skills?